MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Additional Case Study Examples

-Through \textbf{modality-preserving multimodal node fusion}, MG$^2$-RAG extracts precise semantic cues from noisy multimodal inputs.
-For instance, in \textbf{Case (a)}, integrates visual evidence of street debris with the textual reference to ``clean up,'' retrieving infrastructure-related context and correctly predicting ``Infrastructure and utility damage.''
-Similarly, in \textbf{Case (b)}, the system aligns textual commentary about donations with the visual news content, successfully identifying the underlying topic as ``Rescue volunteering or donation effort.''
+MG$^2$-RAG overcomes these challenges through two complementary mechanisms.
+First, \textbf{modality-preserving multimodal node fusion} extracts precise semantic cues by jointly modeling visual and textual evidence.
+For example, in \textbf{Case (a)}, the framework combines street debris with the textual reference ``clean up'' to correctly identify Infrastructure and utility damage.
+Likewise, in Case (b), it aligns donation-related text with the accompanying image to accurately classify the post as ``Rescue volunteering or donation effort.''

-In addition, \textbf{multi-granularity graph retrieval} provides a structural reasoning mechanism that helps filter misleading contextual signals.
-In \textbf{Case (c)}, emotionally charged text such as ``Heartbreaking!!
-Praying...'' misleads baseline models into predicting categories like ``Affected individuals'' or ``Rescue volunteering.''
-MG$^2$-RAG instead retrieves factual meteorological updates, correctly grounding the post in ``Other relevant information.''
-Likewise, in \textbf{Case (d)}, the presence of the word ``Hurricane'' leads baseline models toward generic disaster labels.
-In contrast, MG$^2$-RAG retrieves contextual evidence about a building reopening, enabling the model to correctly classify the post as ``Not humanitarian.''

-Together, multimodal node fusion and multi-granularity graph retrieval form a complementary mechanism that enables MG$^2$-RAG to perform reliable and explainable reasoning in challenging multimodal scenarios.
+Second, \textbf{multi-granularity graph retrieval} filters misleading contextual signals through structured reasoning.
+In \textbf{Case (c)}, instead of being distracted by emotionally charged expressions such as ``Heartbreaking!!
+Praying...,'' MG$^2$-RAG retrieves factual meteorological updates and correctly classifies the post as ``Other relevant information.''
+Similarly, in \textbf{Case (d)}, although the keyword ``Hurricane'' biases baseline models toward disaster-related categories, MG$^2$-RAG retrieves evidence about a building reopening and correctly predicts ``Not humanitarian.''
+These examples demonstrate that the synergy between modality-preserving node fusion and graph-based retrieval enables robust and explainable reasoning in challenging multimodal classification scenarios.

+\paragraph{Failure Cases} Figure~\ref{fig:casestudy-failure} presents representative failure cases of MG$^2$-RAG.
+The framework primarily struggles when queries contain ambiguous visual references (e.g., ``this site'' or ``this stadium'') and the accompanying images provide insufficient discriminative cues.
+Under these conditions, entity grounding becomes unreliable, weakening graph propagation and causing retrieval to rely more heavily on dense similarity matching.

+Consequently, the retrieved evidence may be semantically related but factually incorrect.
+For example, the model retrieves evidence about \textbf{Giancarlo Negro} instead of the correct archaeologist \textbf{Virgilio Corbo}, and retrieves historical stadium renovation records from \textbf{1995} and \textbf{1996} rather than the target year \textbf{2008}.
+These cases highlight a remaining limitation of MG$^2$-RAG: resolving visually ambiguous references requires stronger visual grounding and more effective entity disambiguation during retrieval.